 - Use a teaspoon to scoop out the mixture, one portion at a time.
 Use your hands to tightly squeeze the mixture together, then form it into the shape of a tot, or a 1-1/2-inch long log.

 - Roll the tot in the breadcrumb mixture.
-You may want to reform the tot, pressing the breadcrumbs into the tot, and then roll it in the breadcrumbs a second time.
+You may want to reshape the tots, pressing the breadcrumbs into each, and then roll it in the breadcrumbs a second time.
 Place the tots on the baking sheets, just so they are not touching.

 - Continue this process until all the mixture is used.